If you want to contribute to Baserow you need to setup the development environment on

 First we have to clone the repository.
 Execute the following commands to clone the master branch.
 If you are not familiar with git clone, this will download a copy of Baserow’s code to your computer.

-Note that if you have already started the demo environment once, you might need to rebuild the images for the development environment by using the command
+Note that if you have already started the running baserow locally guide once, you might need to rebuild the images for the development environment by using the command

 Now that we have our copy of the repo and have changed directories to the newly